A good diagram is worth a thousand equations — let’s create more of these!

 I think it hides important details, while provides redundant data (duplicated tensor sizes).
 Aesthetically, I don’t love it nearly much as Mike Bostock does.

-I tried to write another one(
+I tried to write another one, keras-sequential-ascii for trainings:

 This structure works for small-sized sequential network architectures.
 I’ve found it useful for training and courses, such as Starting deep learning hands-on: image classification on CIFAR-10.
 But not for anything more advanced (though, I was advised to use branching viz like from git log).
 And, apparently, I am not the only one who tried ASCII art for neural network viz: